 Lake Nottely, Blairsville, GA

 This is a 4180-acre lake with 106 miles of shoreline.
 This lake also offers great fishing for walleye, small mouth bass, white bass and bluegill, and has a designated swimming, camping, and beach area.

 Our area hosts numerous riding stables with experienced guides.
-Many of these stables offer horseback rides, hayrides, moonlight rides, and wilderness rides through the scenic countryside.
-Many also offer riding lessons and long and short-term boarding. /you can also check out Track Rock
+Many of these stables offer horseback rides, hayrides, moonlight rides, and wilderness rides through the scenic countryside. (max. weight limit for rides is 220 lbs.) /you can also check out Track Rock

 Walk a mile in the moccasins of Native Americans within this two-acre area with preserved petroglyphs of ancient native origin carved or pecked into soapstone boulders.
 You’ll marvel at the variety of symbols made by hunters that represent Native American beliefs.
 Brasstown District Ranger Station,1881 Hwy.
 515, Blairsville, GA 30514, 706-745-6928

 Endless hiking trails dominate this area, from easy to extreme.
 Here is a sampling of the most popular trails in the area the, Appalachian Trail – long, Duncan Ridge Trail – long, Vogel State Park Loop Trail – easy

 Benton MacKaye/Appalachian Trail Loop – moderate, and Bear Hair Trail – moderate.
 More information on area hiking trails can be found at these websites:

 The Georgia Appalachian Trial Home PageBlairsville Recreation